Glossary Of Terms And Services

 Disqualification (Academic) - A student’s ineligibility to enroll in studies at the university, based on academic performance.
 Undergraduate students must maintain a 2.0 GPA to remain eligible for enrollment in university courses.
 Students on academic probation who do not raise their overall GPA to 2.0 after two semesters of enrollment, exempting summer enrollment, will be academically disqualified.
 However, if a student earns a minimum semester GPA of 2.3 in the second probation semester but has not yet reached the overall 2.0 GPA, the student will not be disqualified and will be continued on probation for an additional semester.
 The student must earn a minimum 2.3 GPA each semester until his or her overall GPA is above 2.0.
 This process is monitored by the Academic Review and Retention Office.
 See Academic Review and Retention.

 Dropping and Adding Courses - Changes to a student’s course enrollment after the initial registration period.
-All adds and drops must be processed by Web Registration or through the Registrar One-Stop Center (Trojan Hall 101).
+All adds and drops must be processed by Web Registration or through the Registrar One-Stop Center located in the JHH lobby.
 Please consult the Schedule of Classes for the deadline to drop and add courses by clicking the calendar icon next to each course.

 A student may drop a course without a mark of W appearing on the transcript up until 45 % of the course has elapsed (please consult the Schedule of Classes for the deadline to withdraw without a mark of W), but the student will be billed the cost of the course.
 If the course is withdrawn after the 45 % mark and before the withdrawal deadline, it will be recorded with a mark of W. No course may be withdrawn after the withdrawal deadline.
 Failure to drop a class officially will result in the mark of UW, which is computed in the GPA as zero (0) grade points.
 It is the student’s responsibility to withdraw officially from a course if he or she decides not to continue in it.
 All registration dates for each course are available to students on the Schedule of Classes.